-- · Support other people affected by PsA. - Support our awareness plan to focus on early diagnosis, individual empowerment and self-management.
+- Support other people affected by PsA. - Support our awareness plan to focus on early diagnosis, individual empowerment and self-management.

-To join CSA
+To join the CSA

-If you'd like to join online, please go to our website @ www.spondylitis.ca or email us at membership@spondylitis.ca
+If you'd like to join online, please go to our website www. sparthritis.ca or email us at info@sparthritis.ca